kognise/obsidian-aviation/FAR/Volume 4/D Special regulations/0380 Public charters.md

 \(2\) The full text of the operator-participant contract.

-\(c\) Except as set forth in §380.33a for operator's option plan contracts, if the charter prospectus names alternative dates or cities, any solicitation material that states a price per passenger shall also state that the actual dates or cities have not yet been selected, if that is the case.
+\(c\) Except as set forth in [[Volume 4/D Special regulations/0380 Public charters.md#§380.33   Major changes in itinerary or price; refunds.|§380.33]]a for operator's option plan contracts, if the charter prospectus names alternative dates or cities, any solicitation material that states a price per passenger shall also state that the actual dates or cities have not yet been selected, if that is the case.

 \(d\) Any solicitation material that names a hotel but does not name every hotel named in the operator-participant contract shall also state that substitutions may be made.